 The retreat is held in silence except during individual or group interviews with a teacher.
 The daily schedule will also include a working period.

 The retreat includes a daily breakfast, lunch and light dinner, all vegetarian.
 Participants stay in 2–4 person rooms.
 The retreat will take place at the Friendship Inn, which is located in Kruusila, near Salo, on the shore of beautiful Lake Pernjärvi.

 Alexis Santos has practiced Insight Meditation in India, Burma and the US since 2001.
 He has been a long-time student of Sayadaw U Tejaniya, including several years of training as a Buddhist Monk under his guidance.
 Alexis also completed the 4-year teacher training program through Insight Meditation Society and Spirit Rock with Joseph Goldstein, Jack Kornfield and others.
 Alexis’ teaching emphasizes knowing the mind through a natural and relaxed continuity.
 He brings a practical, intuitive and compassionate approach to the development of wisdom and qualities of the heart.
 Alexis teaches meditation retreats internationally and is a featured teacher in the 10% Happier meditation app.

 The teacher will possibly be assisted by one of Nirodha’s lead instructors.

 How much does it cost?
 How can I sign up?

-The base price is 290 euros, but it is also possible to pay more or less than this.
-You may sign up by paying the registration fee and filling in the registration form.
-More information about the price, registration and other details here.
+The base price is 360 euros.
+It is also possible to pay more or less than this.
+More information about the price, registration and other details.